 Ask locals for advice

-If traveling independently, don’t be shy about asking for help and advice.
+If travelling independently, don’t be shy about asking for help and advice.
 Local tourist information offices are a good starting point in any destination.
 They can help you plan your day and can offer organised day trips to certain landmarks.

 Your hotel concierge and other staff may be able to offer invaluable insight into the best places to go on your travels, recommending places that are off the beaten track.
 Airbnb now matches travellers with locals to provide a tailored service during your holiday.